Ninja-Squad/data-discovery/HOW-TO-JOIN-RARe-FEDERATION.md

 # Data availability & update

 You can generate one or several files containing your public data as long as each of them complies with the format defined above.
-Once they are generated, you will have to provide a way for us to fetch them on a regular basis: a simple web (or FTP) server is a good solution since it allows us to check if a new version of your files has been produced.
+We will decide with you on the best way to exchange them on a regular basis: a simple web (or FTP) server is a good solution since it allows us to check if a new version of your files has been produced.

 [&#8593;](#top)